Codex Editor

 Codex is a white-label, template app for developers who want to build their own scripture editing app for their language, church, or community.

-Codex will be a live fork of VS Codium, which is a set of build scripts that builds VS Code from source so that is it completely "clean" (no Microsoft branding/tracking) and so it remains MIT licensed like the VS Code code base.
+Codex is a live fork of VS Codium, which is a set of build scripts that builds VS Code from source so that is it completely "clean" (no Microsoft branding/tracking) and so it remains MIT licensed like the VS Code code base.

 With VS Codium, you get access to the many benefits of VS Code (see Why VS Code?), automatic updates with security patches and even completely new features, a highly stable and time-tested extension API, and an extension marketplace that is in production and completely free.
 On top of this, all updates get pushed to users seamlessly!